dotnet/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 ![Chart showing comparison of application size, memory use and startup time metrics of an AOT published app, a runtime app that is trimmed, and an untrimmed runtime app.](~/fundamentals/aot/_static/aot-runtime-trimmed-perf-chart.png)

-The preceding chart shows the native AOT has a significantly lower app size, memory used, and startup time.
+The preceding chart shows the native AOT has a significantly lower app size, memory usage, and startup time.

 ## ASP.NET Core and native AOT compatibility